alinac16/PintoBin/README.md

 HTML, CSS, JavaScript and jQuery, Firebase, MapBox API

 ## What motivated you to go with this project?

+As temperature hits a new high in 2020, every one of us should ask ourselves, what can we do to help combat climate change?
+As we all know, recycling help reduce carbon emission and eliminate plastic pollution.
+However, according to statics, only 9% of all recyclables have ended up being recycled.
+It is of vital importance for us to build a habit of recycling and make recycling even easier for everyone.
+All the available recycling information in Toronto has not been made centralized or accessible.
+The lack of a user-friendly platform has become a hurdle for people to find the right location to drop off their recyclables.
+We thought our app could be a perfect solution to the recycling difficulties.

 ## How impactful is your innovation?
+The innovation impacts a large group of communities.
+Our creation not only makes recycling easy and enjoyable.
+It but also establishes a community that helps each other become more environmentally friendly.

 ## What is your envisioned solution?
+A mobile app that has allows users to browse through all recycling bins near their location.
+A user will be prompted to fact-check each bin created by a community member.
+A user can choose to share their current location or use the search bar to locate nearby recycling bins.
+A user can easily add a recycling bin missing on our map.
+All submissions will go through a checking system before being published for a larger audience.
+An image recognition function allows users to easily identify if the object is recyclable.

 ## Do you have any designs?

 ![alt text](design/design.png)

 ## What is the potential for impact of the idea?
+If our product reaches a large enough audience, it can encourage sustainability and make a difference by reducing the carbon footprint.
+Additional features such as recycling categorization by image recognition will help educate users and make sure all recyclables get recycled.